-Before running the EPIC client, Java version or 8 must be installed and added to the system path.
+The EPIC client requires Java 8 or AdoptOpenJDK (version 8).
 The location of the Java Development Kit (JDK) or Java Runtime Environment (JRE) must be defined by the JAVA_HOME system variable or included directly on the system PATH.

 Other tools (such as Pentaho ETL) may have their own Java requirements.
 Before running these tools on the same system as the EPIC client, verify that they use a compatible version of Java.

-Versions of the EPIC client prior to 5.5.77 are not compatible with Java 8.
-If you are running an older version of the EPIC client and want to use AdoptOpenJDK, you must upgrade it and install Java 8.
+Versions of the EPIC client prior to 5.5.273 are not compatible with AdoptOpenJDK.
+If you are running an older version of the EPIC client and want to use AdoptOpenJDK, you must upgrade the EPIC client.
 For more information about upgrading your EPIC client, see Upgrading to a new version of the EPIC client from a previous version.

-You can download and install Java from http://www.oracle.com.
+You can download and install the OpenJDK version 8 here. https://adoptopenjdk.net/installation.html